Call Today to Get Started With Your Visa!

 • Proof that the athlete participated to a significant extent in a prior season with a major United States sports league;

-• Proof that the athlete participated in international competition with a national team;
+• Proof that the athlete participated in an international competition with a national team;

 • Proof that the athlete participated to a significant extent in a prior season for a U.S. college or university in intercollegiate competition;

-• A written statement from an official of the governing body of the sport which details how you or your team is internationally recognized;
+• A written statement from an official of the governing body of the sport that details how you or your team is internationally recognized;

-• A written statement from a member of the sports media or a recognized expert in the sport which details how the athlete or team is internationally recognized;
+• A written statement from a member of the sports media or a recognized expert in the sport that details how the athlete or team is internationally recognized;

 • Proof that the athlete or team has received a significant honor or award in the sport.